 Reels offer a suite of in-app editing tools that allow users to create engaging and fun video footage.
 It can include multiple video clips, captions, filters, interactive backgrounds and stickers amongst tons of creative options.

-Start Engaging With Your Community
+Start Engaging Your Community

 A church's community doesn't just have to be members of your congregation.
 Chances are, your church is doing great work already with different parts of the community, such as helping those who are less fortunate.
 Your church's Instagram is just another way to reach this extended part of your community.